VardaHagh/VardaHagh.github.io/README.md

 soup = BeautifulSoup(r.text,"html.parser")
 ```

 By inspecting the elements on the Insight webpage, I realized that fellows are stored in lists with 100 elements in each.
 So I took each list and extracted the info I needed out of them.
-I also made a dictionary with keys that I needed for collecting the information:
+I also made a dictionary with Name, Title, Company, Project, and Background keys to collect the data:

 ```
 rosters = soup.findAll('div', class_="fellows_list w-dyn-list")